Elena and the Secret of Avalor: Synopsis

-At the palace, Elena confronts Shuriki in the throne room, revealing how Shuriki usurped the throne to Sofia's family.
+At the palace, Elena confronts Shuriki in the throne room, revealing to Sofia's family how Shuriki usurped the throne.
 Elena tries to blast Shuriki with her wand, but due to a guard’s interference, the spell ricochets and blasts a tapestry that reveals an enchanted painting of Elena's maternal grandparents Francisco and Luisa and her little sister Isabel.
 Shuriki reveals that Alcazar placed Elena's sister and grandparents inside the painting to save them and it is immune to her magic.
 She also explains that her Chancellor Esteban is Elena's cousin.
 Skylar, one of the Jaquins, rescues Elena while Shuriki throws Sofia's family into the dungeon.
 After regrouping at Alacazar's house, Sofia, Elena, and Mateo sneak back to the castle, recruit castle chief Armando, and free her family.
 Luna, another one of the Jaquins, creates a diversion and attacks Shuriki, long enough for Mateo to sneak in and free Elena's family from the painting with magic.
 The group escapes and rallies the citizens of Avalor against Shuriki, overpowering the guards and storming the palace.
 Esteban steals Shuriki's wand and gives it to Elena, who snaps it, destroying the source of her power.
 With her magic lost, Shuriki ages rapidly and falls from the palace bridge, but manages to survive.

 Elena assumes her place as Crown Princess of Avalor and gifts her amulet to Sofia.
-Esteban announces her as the crown princess of the land, Sofia reports her success to Alacazar in Enchantia, who gives her a new dress.
+Esteban announces her as the crown princess of the land, Sofia reports her success to Alacazar in Enchancia, who gives her a new dress.
 In the present, Elena and Naomi decide to lock Shuriki's broken wand pieces in the treasury.